WIC Program: COVID-19 Emergency Response

 Prenatal Nutrition Education

 The University of North Carolina at Chapel Hill’s Carolina Global Breastfeeding Institute (CGBI) is offering a Virtual Ready, Set, Baby Prenatal Education Class with updated curriculum including COVID-19 guidance and recommendations related to pregnancy, birth, and postpartum care.
 This recurring class is being taught live by graduate lactation students from the Gillings School of Global Public Health with oversight by a CGBI staff member.
-During April and May, this free service is available for WIC program participants over Zoom.
-This Zoom platform is compliant with the Health Insurance Portability and Accountability Act (HIPAA).
+This free service is available for WIC program participants over Zoom throughout the COVID-19 pandemic.
+This Zoom platform is compliant with the Health Insurance Portability and Accountability Act (HIPAA)

 Local WIC Agencies are encouraged to share the appropriate Zoom link with interested pregnant participants.
 A local WIC agency may utilize the Virtual Ready, Set, Baby Prenatal Education Class to fulfill the second prenatal nutrition education contact and/or as supplemental breastfeeding education.
 If the local WIC agency wishes to utilize the class as a second prenatal nutrition education contact, a certificate of class completion must be submitted by the participant to the local WIC agency.
 Upon receipt of the certificate of class completion, the local WIC agency staff must document lesson completion in the Nutrition Education section of the participant’s record, issue benefits, and set-up future appointments